Trends and climate

 What legislation governs the collection, storage and use of personal data?

-The Data Protection Act 2000 is based on the EU Data Protection Directive (95/46/EC) and governs the collection, storage and use of personal data.
+Together with the EU General Data Protection Regulation (GDPR), the new Austrian Data Protection Act governs the collection, storage and use of personal data.

-The Telecommunications Act 2003, which implemented the EU E-Privacy Directive (2002/58/EC), also includes provisions on data protection.
+Further, the Telecommunications Act 2003, which implemented the EU ePrivacy Directive (2002/58/EC), contains provisions on data protection.

 Scope and jurisdiction